Major macro economic indicatorS

-Growth remained subdued in 2015, driven by foreign trade and public consumption.In the first quarter of 2016, growth in the economy has been resilient, but the Abenomics have not given the expected results: growth is still weak, the deflation risk persists, and the public debt is still very high.
+Growth remained subdued in 2015, driven by foreign trade and public consumption.In the first quarter of 2016, growth in the economy has been resilient, but the Abenomics have not given the expected results: the deflation risk persists and the public debt is still very high.
 All in all, growth prospects remain limited this year.

-Growth is expected to rebound somewhat in 2016, particularly under the effect of the continuing depreciation of the yen against the dollar that should boost exports, even though they will probably be negatively affected by the Chinese slowdown (Japan’s largest trading partner) and offshoring.
-Private consumption should also sustain activity thanks to a slight upturn in wages (+2.2% after the negotiations in the spring of 2015, the largest increase in 17 years) and the emergency plan announced in November which provides minimum wage increase of 3% and stimulus measures (extension of access to unemployment insurance, aid to pensioners).
+Although private consumption should sustain activity thanks to a slight upturn in wages (+2.2% after the negotiations in the spring of 2015, the largest increase in 17 years) and the emergency plan announced in November which provides minimum wage increase of 3% and stimulus measures (extension of access to unemployment insurance, aid to pensioners).
 Nevertheless, the dynamics should remain subdued, as evidenced the Prime Minister’s decision to postpone, for the second time, the hike in VAT rate from 8% to 10%, to October 2019 (initially scheduled for October 2015 then April 2017).
 The unemployment rate should stay low around 3%, wage growth could still be held back by companies’ tendency to not redistribute their profits to a sufficient extent, as well as the rigid structure of the Japanese labour market (low mobility and pronounced duality).
 Private investment is not expected to pick up significantly in 2016, dampened by companies’ wait-and-see behaviour given the uncertainties weighing on the global recovery as well as the pressure on the yen’s appreciation.
 However it is likely to be stimulated by the tax cuts, the good financial conditions and the progress in terms of governance.

-Inflation will probably rise very slightly in 2016 since the oil price is no longer falling (the drop in the price curbed the rise in inflation in 2015, but inflation excluding food and energy is struggling to stay in positive territory), and mild inflationary pressure due to the recovery in domestic demand.
-However, it will in all likelihood stay far below the central bank’s 2% target, which the BoJ believes will be reached in late 2016/early 2017.
+Inflation would struggle to remain positive in 2016, despite oil price is no longer falling (the drop in the price curbed the rise in inflation in 2015, but inflation excluding food and energy is struggling to stay in positive territory) It will in all likelihood stay far below the central bank’s 2% target.

 A Chinese hard landing and a failure of wages to rebound are the main downward risks to growth.
 Beyond the current asset purchase programme (JPY 80,000 billion per year), the central bank introduced a negative interest rate at 0.1%, in January 2016.
 Nonetheless, even if a new drop cannot be ruled out this year, the positive impact of this monetary easing would be moderate given the massive liquidity that has already been provided.

 Consolidating public finances remains a crucial challenge

 The fiscal deficit will probably stabilise at a high level in 2016.
 The increase in welfare spending (healthcare) weighs heavily on the State budget while revenues are insufficient.
-The government has therefore decided to increase the VAT rate again (postponed in 2017) and to continue the corporate tax reform (tax cut and broadening of the tax base).
+However the government has decided to postpone the new rise of the VAT rate to 2019 and to continue the corporate tax reform (tax cut and broadening of the tax base).
 Following the earthquake in Kyushu, in April 2016, 780 billion of yen would be added to the budget to help with the rebuilding (though the government reports a neutral budgetary cost with compensation via debt service reduction) Furthermore, a stimulus plan is scheduled and could amount between JPY 5,000 billion to JPY 10,000 billion.
-Fiscal consolidation remains a key challenge for the country to put its debt back on a sustainable trajectory.
-In June 2015, the government reasserted its determination to reach a primary surplus by 2020, but greater efforts will be required to reach this objective.
+Fiscal consolidation remains a key challenge for the country, and although the government reasserted its determination to reach a primary surplus by 2020, greater efforts will be required to reach this objective.

 Shinzo Abe was re-elected, but his popularity is declining

 In September 2015, Shinzo Abe was re-appointed as head of the LDP (the Liberal Democratic Party currently in power).
-The opposition’ role remains weak, as the parliament member Seiko Noda failed to obtain the required support to stand as a candidate.
-She was particularly opposed to the planned law on national security (which would enable the country to send troops abroad for the first time since the Second World War), which has also given rise to protests in the population, but which was ultimately adopted by the parliament.
+The opposition’ role remains weak.
 Senate elections are scheduled for July 2016.
 In the event of a victory, Shinzo Abe could remain in power until 2018.
 Nevertheless, the lack of results of Abenomics and the earthquake in Kyushu could once again reduce his popularity rating.
 In July 2016, half the seats in the House of Councillors will be renewed.
 This vote will therefore represent a test for the ruling party.